 Member, Board of Directors, The American Constitution Society for Law and Policy, 2001-2004

-Mr. Klineberg was lead counsel for Defendant-Appellant Southern New England Tel.
-Co.
-(SNET) in this Second Circuit case presenting the question whether the District Court should have dismissed the case as moot when the Connecticut Legislature enacted a state law that required SNET to obtain a franchise before it could provide video services in the state.
+Mr. Klineberg was lead counsel for Defendant-Appellant Southern New England Telephone Co.
+(SNET) in this Second Circuit case presenting the question whether the District Court should have dismissed the case as moot when the Connecticut Legislature enacted a state law that required SNET to obtain a franchise before it could provide video services in the State.

 Mr. Klineberg was lead counsel for Plaintiff AT&T Connecticut (AT&T) in this emergency petition in Connecticut Superior Court, presenting the question whether a state law, which established a new, comprehensive regulatory framework governing video franchising in Connecticut, applied to new entrants like AT&T, notwithstanding a federal District Court’s ruling that AT&T’s video service constituted a “cable service” under federal law.